nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 ```
          _________________________________________________________________________________________
-         Continue by adding, removing or using an ingredient
+         Continue by adding, removing or using an ingredient(using its index number).
          Template:
          _________________________________________________________________________________________
          add <Ingredient name> <amount> <expiry date: DD/MM/YYYY>
          remove <ingredient number>
          use <ingredient name> <amount> *always use most recently expiring ingredients 			 first, to prevent food waste!*
+         To change amount, changeamount <Ingredient's Index> <New amount>
+	 	 To change name, changename <Ingredient's Index> <New name>
+	 	 To find an ingredient, find <Ingredient name>
 ```

 <u>Order</u>